ritazh/devopsfun/_posts/2015-12-21-deploying-app.md

 Each official datastore offers a `link` method to link a service to any application.
 We will link the new mongodb instance to our Node.js application.
 Note the environment variable `MONGO_URL` has been set to the new instance.
 We will need this environment variable in a later step.

 {% highlight bash %}
-$ dokku mongo:link nodeapp hackathon-starterno config vars for hackathon-starter
+$ dokku mongo:link nodeapp hackathon-starter --no config vars for hackathon-starter
 -----> Setting config vars
        MONGO_URL: mongodb://nodeapp:1080854ca703fc3de69fad128ea553ef@dokku-mongo-nodeapp:27017/nodeapp
 -----> Restarting app hackathon-starter